gilesncwilliams/data-analytics-power-bi-report299/README.md

 ![Static Badge](https://img.shields.io/badge/Measures%20and%20Calculated%20Columns-red)

-After creating a dedicated Measures table, I wrote the below measures using DAX formula language:
+After creating a dedicated Measures table, I wrote the below measures using DAX formula language for specific calculations to be used in the report:

 - Total Orders = COUNTROWS(Orders)